-The right of the holders of our contingent value rights, or CVRs, issued prior to the closing of the Merger will be contingent solely upon the occurrence of the milestones described in the CVR Agreement and the consideration received being greater than the amounts that could be deducted by us under the CVR Agreement.
+The right of the holders of our contingent value rights, or CVRs, issued prior to the closing of the Merger will be contingent solely upon the occurrence of certain events described in the CVR Agreement and the consideration received being greater than the amounts that could be deducted by us under the CVR Agreement.
+In 2022, we paid \$7.5 million to CVR holders following receipt of a development milestone under our license agreement with Merck for MK-5890.
 In April 2021, prior to the disposition period set forth in the CVR Agreement, we entered into an agreement with Sairopa, a private company created by Van Herk Royalty B.V. and D.S.
 Chahal to acquire certain of our non-renal assets in exchange for stock in Sairopa.
 We will hold our equity interests in Sairopa until there is a liquidity event, upon which 50% of any proceeds, net of deductions permitted under the CVR Agreement, including taxes and certain other expenses, will be distributed to CVR holders, provided such liquidity event occurs during the 10-year CVR period.
-In the event that no CVR milestones occur within the 10-year CVR period specified in the CVR Agreement or the consideration received is not greater than the amounts that could be deducted by us, no payments will be made under the CVR Agreement, and the CVRs will expire valueless.
+If no additional events described within the CVR Agreement occur within the 10-year CVR period specified in the CVR Agreement or the consideration received is not greater than the amounts that could be deducted by us, no additional payments will be made under the CVR Agreement, and the CVRs will expire valueless.